-California's agricultural sector is responsible for 7.6 percent of the GHG emissions - more than 70 percent of agricultural emissions are from livestock and the remaining are from livestock and the livestock and the livestock and the livestock and the livestock and the irrigation and crop production.
+California's agricultural sector is responsible for 7.6 percent of the GHG emissions - more than 70 percent of agricultural emissions are from livestock and the remaining are from irrigation and crop production.
 As shown in Figure ES-1, fuel use related emissions from the agricultural sector account for about 2 percent of the state's GHG inventory.
 California agriculture is led primarily by the dairy, nut, and grape subsectors.
 California's agricultural industry is the state's largest user of water and one of the state's largest users of energy.
 Similar to the industrial sector, realizing the potential to decarbonize the agricultural sector is hindered by technical and economic challenges, risk aversion, and lack of real-world data on emerging technologies.
 Decarbonization strategies needed for the agricultural sector include a range of options specific to the unique characteristics of each subsector.